wokwi/wokwi-python-client/docs/index.md

 # Wokwi Python Client Library

-Typed, asyncio-friendly Python SDK for the **Wokwi Simulation API**.
+Typed Python SDK for the **Wokwi Simulation API**, with async and sync APIs.

 ## Features